Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 Why You Should NEVER Day Trade

-And the few that earn money end up making less than minimum wage AND that the few who make money will likely end up losing money if the study gave them more time.
+And the few that earn money end up making less than minimum wage AND the study believes that, with time, many of those day traders who were profitable would have ended up losing money.

-You can definitely make money trading options.
-The best way to do so is by selling option premium.
+Yes, you can definitely make money trading options.
+The best way to do so is by selling option premium, hedging the tail risk, buying options at market extremes and taking ownership of quality stocks, indices and ETFs during market crashes.

 Review all of the tips that I have shared in this post and also read my other posts where I share valuable information about options trading.